Dawson Casting: (The Potato Head Kids) Surprisingly averted. Most of the kids are actually kids.

 For Glo Friends, Moondreamers, and Potato Head Kids segments, anyway.
-The My Little Pony segments have long gotten an official DVD release and can still be bought off of of Amazon.com to this day.
+The My Little Pony segments have gotten official DVD releases from Rhino and Shout!
+Factory, the latter of which can still be bought to this day.

 Not only that, but this trope has been in effect since before the 80s ended.
 Not only have the other segments not received their DVD releases, but only the Pony segments got reaired in the Second-run syndication of the show on the Disney Channelnote And this was in rotation with My Little Pony Tales; both shows used the "...Tales" opening.
 It must pay to get top billing...

 Missing Song: "The Glass Princess" originally contained the song "Hurry", which has not been re-released or repeated since 1986.
 Even within fan circles, only an audio copy and lyrics are known to exist.
 So unless it was simply cut for time, what on earth warranted its censorship?